carpasse/poc-conventional-changelog/README.md

 could be rewritten to:

 ```
-chore(typescript): use composite and project references.
+chore(typescript): use composite and project references

 Improve TS build times by setting project references to only build packages that have changed in the monorepo.
 ```